ec-europa/platform-dev/profiles/common/modules/features/nexteuropa_editorial/README.md

  users that join an editorial team organic group;
 * The "Roles" field of the user edit form in order to allow selecting only the "editorial team member" role;
-* The content saving process in order to block it if CKEditor Lite tracked changes are present in its WYSIWYG fields, depending on its workbench moderation state or status.
+* The content saving process in order to block it if "CKEditor LITE" tracked changes are present in its WYSIWYG fields, depending on its workbench moderation state or status.